rstudio/python-builds/README.md

 # python-builds

 This repository orchestrates tools to produce Python binaries.
-The binaries are available as a community resource, **they are not professionally supported by RStudio**.
 The Python language is open source, please see the official documentation at https://www.python.org/.

 These binaries are not a replacement to existing binary distributions for Python.
 The binaries were built with the following considerations:
 - They use a minimal set of [build and runtime dependencies](builder).
 - They are designed to be used side-by-side, e.g., on RStudio Workbench.
-- They give users a consistent option for accessing R across different Linux distributions.
+- They give users a consistent option for accessing Python across different Linux distributions.

 Please open an issue to report a specific bug, or ask questions on [RStudio Community](https://community.rstudio.com).